 As always, any errors or bad ideas are certainly my own.

-First of all, Merlin Mann, whose writing and podcasting were the inspiration, direct or indirect, for many of my thoughts on this subject; and who sets a good example because he won’t answer your email.
+First of all, Merlin Mann, whose writing and podcasting were the inspiration, direct or indirect, for many of my thoughts on this subject; and who set a good example because he wouldn’t have answered your email even back when his job was thinking about email.

 I find the “edit” function in Slack maddening; although I appreciate why it was added, it’s easy to retroactively completely change the meaning of an entire conversation in ways that make it very confusing for those reading later.
 You don’t even have to do this intentionally; sometimes you make a legitimate mistake, like forgetting the word “not”, and the next 5 or 6 messages are about resolving that confusion; then, you go back and edit, and it looks like your colleagues correcting you are a pedantic version of Mr. Magoo, unable to see that you were correct the first time. ↩